20 Magical Facts About My Little Pony

 20. A NEW MY LITTLE PONY MOVIE IS COMING THIS YEAR.

-Based on Friendship is Magic, the movie will feature the “Mane 6” characters and the people who voice them—Tara Strong, Andrea Libman, Tabitha St. Germain, and Ashleigh Ball—as well as a number of celebrities lending their voices to new characters.
+, the movie will feature the “Mane 6” characters and the people who voice them—Tara Strong, Andrea Libman, Tabitha St. Germain, and Ashleigh Ball—as well as a number of celebrities lending their voices to new characters.
 Emily Blunt, Kristin Chenoweth, Taye Diggs, Uzo Aduba, Sia, Liev Schreiber, Michael Peña, and Zoe Saldana have all signed on to voice characters.
 The movie will be released in October.

 This article originally ran in 2016.